hellotunamayo/macLlama/README.md

 1.  **Download the Application:**
     *   Go to the Releases Page of this repository.
-    *   Download the latest `OllamaUIApp.app.zip` file from the Assets section.
-This archive contains the `OllamaUIApp.app` file.
+    *   Download the latest `macLlama.app.zip` file from the Assets section.
+This archive contains the `macLlama.app` file.
 2.  **Install:**
     *   Unzip the downloaded file.
-    *   Drag the extracted `OllamaUIApp.app` file to your `/Applications` folder.
+    *   Drag the extracted `macLlama.app` file to your `/Applications` folder.
 3.  **Run the App:**
-    Open `OllamaUIApp` from your Applications folder.
+    Open `macLlama` from your Applications folder.

 ## 📖 Usage

 1. Ensure your Ollama service is running in the background.
-2. Launch the Ollama UI App.
+2. Launch the macLlama.
 3. The app will attempt to load available models from your Ollama instance.
 4. Select a model from the dropdown menu.
 5. Type your message in the input field and press Enter or click the "Send" button.